ngowran/Renu-Website/README.md

-Django Renu Test Web Application
+Renu Enactus Django Web Application

-made for learning Django / possible Enactus use
+made for learning Django

 by Niamh Gowran and Kevin Tomescu